 Feeder: CME feeder cattle future prices are used to establish a forward price which is then converted to Canadian currency and adjusted with a basis projection.
 This model assumes the basis will eventually return to the three-year average basis.

 Fed: CME futures prices are used to establish a forward price, which is then converted to Canadian currency and adjusted with a basis projection.

 Longer policy lengths may have a greater chance of the settlement price being below the insured price.
 Typically, longer policies have higher premiums.

 3. Market Volatility

 If the market is highly volatile at the time of the policy sale, the premium will be higher.
 If the market is relatively stable, the premium should be less expensive.

 4. Coverage Price

-By selecting a higher coverage price, there is a greater chance the policy will produce a benefit.
-Similarly, selecting a lower coverage price means there is less chance the policy will produce a benefit.
 The premium is reflective of the coverage selected.
 Higher coverage will produce a higher premium and lower coverage will produce a lower premium.